JasemDuncan/To-Do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> One paragraph statement about the project.
+# To Do List app

+> This is a minimalist to do list app, where you can add task, erase them, and drag and drop in the order you prefer.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- JavaScript

 ## Live Demo